hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/designating-a-livesql-dialect.md

 livesql.livesqldialectminorVersion=5
 ```

-The most important property is the fist one.
+The most important property is the first one.
 The rest can be useful in cases where the SQL support has changed considerably over time; for example, Oracle 12c improved SQL support considerably and it's important for LiveSQL to know how the target version of the database to render the SQL statements appropriately.

 ## Designating the LiveSQL Dialect for Multiple DataSources